 - a.
 Impeller clearance should be .015 to .020". - b.
 If the impeller (3) needs shimmed towards the suction cover (10), remove the suction cover and impeller and add impeller shims (15) behind the impeller as required to obtain the correct clearance. - c.
-If the suction cover needs shimmed, remove the suction cover and add additional gaskets (73A) to obtain the correct clearance.
-The maximum number of gaskets (73A) to be used is 5.
-Consult with the factory if more than 5 are needed. - d.
+If the suction cover needs shimmed, remove the suction cover and add additional gaskets (73A) to obtain the correct clearance. - d.
 Recheck the clearance and repeat the above steps as necessary to correct the clearance between the impeller (3) and the suction cover (10). - e.
 Once the correct clearance and number of impeller shims (15) or gaskets (73A) is determined remove the suction cover (10) and impeller (3) and continue with reassembly.